-The death of someone close or loss of health can be major contributors to a person’s emotional well-being.
-Although the death of a partner, close friend or family member is of major significance to the person, there are also several losses that are just as important.
+The death of someone close or loss of health can be significant contributors to a person’s emotional well-being.
+Although the death of a partner, close friend or family member is of significant significance to the person, there are also several losses that are just as important.

 Grief is how we respond when we experience loss.
 Grief allows us to adjust to our loss and find a way to continue our life without what or whom we had.

 - the family home (if the person is going into a nursing home)

 - When children move out of home, a person may no longer feel needed.